 The Cato Internet firewall inspects the Internet traffic and lets you create rules to control Internet access.
 The Internet firewall is based on a set of security rules that let you allow or block access from sites and users to websites, categories, applications, and so on.
 The default approach of the Internet firewall is blocklist (ANY ANY Allow).

-The following screenshot shows a sample Internet firewall in the Cato Management Application (Security > Internet Firewall):
+The following screenshot shows a sample Internet firewall policy in the Cato Management Application (Security > Internet Firewall):

 Implementing an Internet firewall with allowlist behavior means that by default the firewall blocks all Internet traffic.
 Add rules to the firewall that specifically allow Internet traffic according to the needs of the corporate security policy.